fastvideo/gpu-camera-sample/README.md

 * NVIDIA CUDA-10.1
 * Compiler MSVC 2017 (MSVC 2015 is not compatible with CUDA-10.1)

 We also recommend to check PCI-Express bandwidth for Host-to-Device and Device-to-Host transfers.
 For GPU with Gen3 x16 it should be in the range of 10-12 GB/s.
-GPU memory size could be a bottleneck for high resolution cameras, so please check GPU memory usage in the software.
+GPU memory size could be a bottleneck for image processing from high resolution cameras, so please check GPU memory usage in the software.

 If you are working with images which reside on HDD, please place them on SSD or M2.